naofum/Mendix-ActiveMQConnector/README.md

 ## License
-Licensed under the Apache license.
+Licensed under the Apache license 2.0.

 ## Developers notes
-* Open the ActiveMQConnector.mpr in the Mendix Modeler.
+* Open the ActiveMQConnector.mpr in the Mendix Studio Pro.
 * Use *Deploy for Eclipse* option (F6) and you can then import this module as an Eclipse project to the Eclipse IDE.

-# Version history
+## Version history
+- 1.0.0 Converted to Mx 8.0.0
-0.1 first functions for ActiveMQ implemented
+- 0.1 first functions for ActiveMQ implemented